Averagenormaljoe/NST-Streamlit-website/readMe.md

 The Ruber model is stored in the 'Ruber' directory.

+The Gatys model is managed as a script due to its being an optimization loop.

 You can visit the website, which is running from this link:

 [https://stylemotion-app.streamlit.app/](https://stylemotion-app.streamlit.app/).

 Note if the project is asleep due to inactivity, press the 'Yes, get this app back up!' button to restart it.

+## Tabs

+The tabs directory contains the interface for each of the models.

+## Code

+The page_config.py file is used for

 ## The Model creation code